-- federal funds to support safe, quality health care standards by professional/certified school - 30 federal programs to help achieve a school nurse-to-student ratio of one school nurse to every 750 or fewer students at each site that is appropriate to provide quality school health care; - 32 federal programs to enhance school-based health programs; - establishment and funding of programs to support safe, quality medical practices provided by professional/certified school nurses; - federal funds to support professional/certified school nurses who can communicate effectively with English Language Learners and their families.
+- federal funds to support safe, quality health care standards by professional/certified school nurses; - 5 • federal programs to help achieve a school nurse-to-student ratio of one school nurse to every 750 or fewer students at each site 6 that is appropriate to provide quality school health care; - federal programs to enhance school-based health programs; - establishment and funding of programs to support safe, quality medical practices provided by professional/certified school nurses; - federal funds to support professional/certified school nurses who can communicate effectively with English Language Learners and their families.

-requiring school employees, other than professional/certified school nurses, to perform medical procedures.
+• requiring school employees, other than professional/certified school nurses, to perform medical procedures.

 b.
-CHILDREN'S SAFETY
+Children's Safety

-establishment and funding of programs and standards to protect children from physical, sexual, or emotional abuse and/or neglect, both domestically and internationally;

-- federal legislation mandating a regularly updated tracking system used for identifying and locating registered sex offenders with appropriate safeguards; - development of collaborative programs among family, school, community, business, social services, and law enforcement agencies in the effort to reduce family/domestic violence, especially as it affects children; - legislation to assist in developing programs to protect children from danger, ill health, or hunger; - federal requirements that manufacturers add a bittering agent to all poisonous household products; - cooperative public and private efforts for the identification, location, and return of missing children; - federal assistance to schools and communities for implementation of effective staff, youth and student suicide prevention programs, including professional development for teachers and education support professionals in suicide prevention, alertness, intervention and post-vention programs for prekindergarten through higher education; - minimum standards for youth camps and school bus safety, including school bus capacity guidelines with student safety as the first priority; - legislation restricting the number of students to be transported to and from school on a school bus to no more than two students per seat and no standees; - federal funding for technology and training to enhance school bus safety, including products that assist drivers with pre- and post-trip inspection and route planning, and training to prevent and/or respond to safety threats; - federal legislation mandating a test for drugs and alcohol of any driver involved in an accident while transporting students, within the mandated three-hour timeframe, that is admissible in a criminal prosecution; - a federal ban on the importation, sale, or distribution in the United States and its territories of video games that promote hatred or violence toward a particular group or groups of people; - federal regulation on the sale or distribution of games that have gratuitous violence as an integral part of their play; - legislation that protects children and youth from Internet pornography or computer-generated pornographic images, consistent with First Amendment protections; - additional support systems and shelters for victims of family violence; - legislation that requires timely pre-employment criminal background checks for all school employees who work with children in schools and facilitates the interstate sharing of this information while protecting employee due process rights; - legislation that facilitates the timely interstate sharing of information in appropriate screenings of volunteers who work with children in schools.
+- 18 • establishment and funding of programs and standards to protect children from physical, sexual, or emotional abuse and/or 19 neglect, both domestically and internationally; - 20 · federal legislation mandating a regularly updated tracking system used for identifying and locating registered sex offenders with 21 appropriate safeguards; - 22 · development of collaborative programs among family, school, community, business, social services, and law enforcement agencies 23 in the effort to reduce family/domestic violence, especially as it affects children; - legislation to assist in developing programs to protect children from danger, ill health, or hunger; - 25 • federal requirements that manufacturers add a bittering agent to all poisonous household products; - 26 • cooperative public and private efforts for the identification, location, and return of missing children; - 27 • federal assistance to schools and communities for implementation of effective staff, youth, and student suicide prevention 28 programs, including professional development for educators in suicide prevention, alertness, intervention, and post-vention 29 programs for pre-kindergarten through higher education; - 30 • minimum standards for youth camps and school bus safety, including school bus capacity guidelines with student safety as the 31 first priority; - 32 • legislation restricting the number of students to be transported to and from school on a school bus to no more than two students 33 per seat and no standees; - federal funding for technology and training to enhance school bus safety, including products that assist drivers with pre- and posttrip inspection and route planning, and training to prevent and/or respond to safety threats; - federal legislation mandating a test for drugs and alcohol of any driver involved in an accident while transporting students, within the mandated three-hour timeframe, that is admissible in a criminal prosecution; - 38 • a federal ban on the importation, sale, or distribution in the United States and its territories of video games that promote hatred 39 or violence toward a particular group or groups of people; - federal regulation on the sale or distribution of games that have gratuitous violence as an integral part of their play; - 41 · legislation that protects children and youth from Internet pornography or computer-generated pornographic images, consistent 42 with First Amendment protections; - additional support systems and shelters for victims of family violence; - legislation that requires timely pre-employment criminal background checks for all school employees who work with children in schools and facilitates the interstate sharing of this information while protecting employee due process rights; - legislation that facilitates the timely interstate sharing of information in appropriate screenings of volunteers who work with children in schools.